RESUME ADVICE

 Targeted resume

-Try to keep the length shortone page is preferred for most professionals.
-On the other hand, consider a two-page resume if you have at least 10 years of experience.
+• Length and margins: Keep the length shortone page is preferred for most professionals.
+Consider a two-page resume only if you have at least 10 years of experience.
 Remember, a resume should be focused, not a collection of all you’ve ever done.

-Choose a legible font, like Rubik, Calibri, or Lato, and keep your text between 10-12 pt in size (slightly bigger for headings).
+• Fonts and colors: Choose a legible font, like Rubik, Calibri, or Lato, and keep your text between 10-12 pt in size.

 Is your resume good enough?